 Your in-house expertise is another resource.
 Many of your staff may be knowledgeable on specific topics or be uniquely gifted at explaining financial concepts in ways your members find easy to understand.
 Offer them opportunities and incentives to develop and share that knowledge with your members.
 If it fits within your budget constraints, consider sending staff to seminars or bringing in speakers to hold training sessions for staff or users at your location.

 The ideal scenario includes a financial professional monitoring your finances and offering skilled advice at all times, but that option is only available to the very wealthy.
 One way to bridge that gap is through technology.

-Those suggestions don’t just nudge members in the direction of your services, though that’s certainly important; by prompting your members to take appropriate measures at appropriate times, the software also powerfully reinforces the financial wellness message.
+Those suggestions don’t just nudge members in the direction of your services, though that’s certainly important; by prompting your end users to take appropriate measures at appropriate times, the software also powerfully reinforces the financial wellness message.